AdobeDocs/mobile-services.it-IT/help/android/rel-notes.md

 # Note sulla versione {#release-notes}

-Di seguito sono riportate le note sulla versione, i problemi noti e le informazioni sulla correzione per l’SDK 4.x per Android per le soluzioni Experience Cloud:
+Here is the release notes, known issues, and hot fix information for Android SDK 4.x for Experience Cloud Solutions:

-**20 settembre 2019: Versione 4.17.10**
+**September 20, 2019: Version 4.17.10**

-* Generale: Corretta la generazione di stringhe internazionali per alcune aree dell'API Android livello 21 o successivo.
+* General: Fixed locale string generation for some regions on Android API level 21 or newer.

 **18 luglio 2019: Versione 4.17.8**